4gnle/Coopefy/README.md

 # **What is DevDAO's Coopefy?** (name can be changed)
 The innovators who created the internet had a clear goal in mind: release the untapped potential of the world via collaboration regardless of geographical constraints, skin color, or academic background.
 As long as you had the talent and the willingness to pursue something of value alongside like-minded people, the internet could become the place to achieve your wildest dreams.

-The goal was achieve over time, but partially.
+The goal was achieved over time, but partially.

 Now, the internet allows anyone to connect with fellow dreamers from any part of the globe.
 To collaborate on projects and ideas.
 And to change the world in the process (or at least try).